 Additional Battery Bay

 If you need to switch batteries, sometimes you have to stop and walk back to the garage or shop.
-Some battery-powered lawn mowers have an extra battery bay to let you store another pack onboard.
+Some cordless lawnmowers have an extra battery bay to let you store another pack onboard.
 Even better, a few have an active second port and some automatically switch over so you can mow for longer without interruption.

 - Craftsman 60V: Single bay